 Sprinkles define their routes in classes and register them in their Recipe.
-Inside, there are two ways to define a route - as a closure, or as a reference to a controller class method.
-We will use a simple closure example here to understand the concepts, but for your application you should create controller classes.
+There are two ways to define a route - as a closure, or as a reference to a controller class method.
+We will use a simple closure example here to illustrate the concept, but for your application, you should create controller classes.

 $app->get('/api/users/u/{username}', function (string $username, Request $request, Response $response, array $args)